gozygreg/gregmediscrubs/DEPLOYMENT.md

         - Click "Save changes."
         - When back on the buckets permissions tab, scroll down to the "Access Control List" section and click "Edit."
         - enable "List" for "Everyone (public access)", tick the box to accept that "I understand the effects of these changes on my objects and buckets." and click "Save changes."
 3. Create AWS static files User and assign to S3 Bucket:
     - Create "User Group": -
         - Click "Services" in the top left-hand corner of the landing page, from the left side of the menu click on "Security, Identity, & Compliance" and select "IAM" from the right side of the menu.
         - Under "Access management" click "User Groups."
         - Click "Create Group."
-        - Enter a user name (in the case of this project, I called the user group "manage-pp5-vapeshop").
+        - Enter a user name (in the case of this project, I called the user group "manage-gregmediscrubs").
         - Scroll to the bottom of the page and click "Create Group."
     - Create permissions policy for the new user group: -
         - Click "Policies" in the left-hand menu.
         - Click "Create Policy."